Why is air quality so important?

 Robert C. Bishop from BRANZ in NZ carried out a controlled study in 1987 on Ventilation to reduce indoor condensation.
 Condensation leads to mold growth, one of the major causes of SBS.
 He demonstrated the close relationship between 1) heating and 2) number of air changes in reducing condensation in an insulated house.
 The house modeled was a single storey 10m*10m house with 20m2 of windows.

-The lines on the graph represent three locations in the house (wall, wall corner and single glazed window).
+The lines on the graph above represent three locations in the house (wall, wall corner and single glazed window).
 When the conditions in the house lie on or below the lines, condensation begins to form.
 This graph reveals the critical importance of ventilation and some misconceptions that heating and insulation will solve the problem since these are only part of the solution.
 A lot of heating is not enough to prevent condensation if there is inadequate ventilation.
 As shown on the left side of the graph, 6000 watts is still not enough when the number of air changes is less than half.
 And also it shows at the right side of the graph that not a lot of heating is needed if there is sufficient ventilation.
 Assuming a double glazed window would align more closely with the wall and wall corner lines in terms of the formation of condensation, as compared to single glazed window, condensation would be prevented in the home with 1.5 air changes and only about 1000 watts when the ambient is below 10C.

 Sojol’s solar air heater/cooler is capable of supplying over 800m3/hr.
 This means it can supply more than double the number of air changes per hour to an average 3-bedroom home.